Electric Longboard V2 (AT)

-*I did not allow charging while the battery was still in the board for safety reasons.
+*I did not design for charging while the battery was still in the board for safety reasons.
 The safest way to charge batteries that store this much energy is in a thick walled metal container and/or inside a Lipo-safe bag.
 For this reason, the outer shell must be removed, and the inner shell must be removed from the outer shell while charging.
 I place my batteries in a metal ammo box while charging at home, and inside a large Lipo-safe bag when charging in public.

 Reflectors and Stickers